jdleo/SMS-BOMBER/README.md

 http://freecarrierlookup.com
 Type in number, and it will resolve it to an mms email that you can paste in config

+###Important:
+You must have support for "less secure apps" set to "turn on" on your Gmail.
+Here is the link to do so: https://www.google.com/settings/security/lesssecureapps

 ###Have fun!